• Posted:

 • Presented at New Faculty Orientation (August 2024) & New Faculty Reunion (May 2025)

-• Presented at Chair Orientation (August 2024) about ways chairs can leverage resources and expertise from ADVANCE
+• Presented at Department Chair Workshop (August 2024) about ways chairs can leverage resources and expertise from ADVANCE

 • Published first New Faculty Professional Development & Leadership Table to enable faculty to identify opportunities and programs at-a-glance